 6.7.4.1 General

 After being connected to the 5G ProSe UE-to-UE Relay, the 5G ProSe End UEs keep performing the measurement of the signal strength of PC5 unicast link with the 5G ProSe UE-to-UE Relay for relay reselection.

+Also applicable for UE-to-UE relay selection in the case of a change from UE-to-UE 5G ProSe Direct Communication over PC5 reference point to UE-to-UE relay communication.

 For 5G ProSe UE-to-UE Relay reselection, the 5G ProSe UE-to-UE Relay discovery procedures defined in clause 6.3.2.4 or the negotiated 5G ProSe UE-to-UE Relay reselection procedure defined in clause 6.7.4.2 or clause 6.7.4.3 may be used.